 The Technology Precinct is a leading location for driving innovative research, education and technology development for the defence, marine, oil and gas, and resource sectors in Australia.

 Through co-location, the Technology Precinct enables small to medium enterprises, research, and support organisations to collaborate and create new solutions for industry.
+The AMC Jakovich Centre is located on-, with professional business suites and a function centre available for hire.

 The Technology Precinct is also home to the Australian Centre for Energy and Process Training (ACEPT).
 Part of the South Metropolitan TAFE network, the Centre is the leading provider of process operations training for the Australian oil and gas, mineral and chemical processing industries.